nadakhamis0/nadakhamis0/README.md

 ---

-## 👩‍🔬 My Testing Journey
+## 🔹 About Me

-I started my career with a strong interest in **software quality** and how small details can make a big difference in user experience.
+💻 I'm passionate about delivering high-quality software and how small details can make a big difference in user experience.
-Through my training at **DEPI** and **ITI**, I developed solid hands-on experience in **manual testing, API testing, and test automation**.
+Through my training at **DEPI** and **ITI**, I developed solid hands-on experience in manual testing, API testing, and test automation.
 I enjoy analyzing requirements, breaking scenarios into test cases, and making sure software works as expected — not just technically, but from a real user’s perspective.
+I have hands-on experience in designing and executing test cases, defect tracking, and building automated test scripts using Java, Selenium, TestNG, and Maven.
+I have strong experience in API testing using Postman, and I integrate automated tests into CI/CD pipelines using Jenkins and Allure reporting.

 ---